data-miner00/book/contents/web-dev/setting-up-react-with-typescript-esbuild.md

 ## Starting the App

-To start the app, we will need two seperate terminals.
+To start the app, we will need two separate terminals.
 The first terminal listens to the changes in the React files and compile them when new changes are made.

 ```
 pnpm watch